Video tribute premieres on Armed Forces Day on behalf of the people of Chorley and South Ribble

 A musical accompaniment to the video has been provided by Leyland Band.

-The Mayor of Chorley, Coun Steve Holgate and Mayor of South Ribble, Con Jane Bell, were filmed as part of their contribution to the project.
+The Mayor of Chorley, Coun Steve Holgate and Mayor of South Ribble, Coun Jane Bell, were filmed as part of their contribution to the project.

 The video also includes old and new local footage with a military theme.